KCheburek/desteenyC/README.md

 # Desteeny Organization Website

-A modern, responsive website for the Desteeny organization, which helps immigrants in the US communicate effectively and achieve their dreams of higher education through mentorship, volunteer programs, and community support.
+A modern, responsive website for the Desteeny organization, which connects people through skill sharing and community collaboration.
+We bring together individuals who want to teach and learn from each other, while also volunteering with local organizations to make a positive impact.

 ## 🌟 Features

 - **Responsive Design**: Works perfectly on desktop, tablet, and mobile devices
 - **Modern UI**: Clean, professional design with smooth animations
 - **Three Main Pages**:
-  - **Home**: Introduction, mission, and impact statistics
+  - **Home**: Introduction, mission, and community impact
   - **About**: Organization story, values, programs, and team
-  - **Get Involved**: Volunteer opportunities and application form
+  - **Join Our Community**: Ways to get involved and Google Form application
 - **Interactive Elements**: Mobile navigation, form handling, and smooth scrolling
 - **Accessibility**: Keyboard navigation and screen reader friendly